Enterprise Data Custody

 Next, create a cross-account role that authorizes our AWS account limited access to your

 AWS account.
-Our AWS account ID is 464164016791
+Our AWS account ID is 464164016791.
+To improve security, you should

-you restrict access to the role to only sessions there the ExternalID matches what we
+restrict access to the role to only sessions where the External ID matches what we

 specify.
-Nametag sets an external ID of the form nametag-storage-ENV
+Nametag sets an external ID of the form nametag-storage-*ENV* when

 assuming the role you specify.

-You can find your ENV in the Nametag console under Configuration > OAuth > Client ID.
-(The ENV and OAuth 2.0 client ID are the same thing).
+Configuration > OAuth > Client ID.
+(The *ENV* and OAuth 2.0 client ID are the same thing).

-Note: Your role must be called NametagStorage
+Note: Your role must be called NametagStorage because the AWS IAM policies in

-only allow our service to invoke sts:AssumeRole
+the Nametag AWS account only allow our service to invoke sts:AssumeRole on roles named

 Example: Create a cross account role with the AWS CLI